Skip to content

 "esrf:" prefix refers to the JSON template we are using here.

 Keys are generated at scan creation and can be shared to other processes on your own means.
-Alternatively, DataStore object provides several methods to find a scan's key (get last, wait next, search), without receiving it from someone else.
+Alternatively, DataStore object provides several methods to find a scan's key (get last, wait next, search), without receiving it from somewhere else.

 Once you have a key, you can load the corresponding Scan like this: